 What we thought of the Razer Nommo Chroma speakers:

-If your biggest concern is physical space in a room or on a desk, Razer’s Nommo Chroma kit gives you serious sound quality without the hefty footprint.
-Better yet, these speakers have small integrated stands so you can place them alongside your TV, monitor, or keyboard in most compact gaming setups.
+If your priority is preserving physical space in a room or on a desk, Razer’s Nommo Chroma kit might be the best fit.
+The speakers give you serious sound quality without a hefty footprint.
+Better yet, these speakers have small integrated stands for standalone styling.
+You can fit them alongside your TV, monitor, or keyboard in even the most compact gaming setups.

-Despite the lack of a subwoofer, this kit provides impressive power for speakers of this size.
-Each has a built-in rear-facing bass port for a fuller overall sound, providing low-end vibration effects during the deepest of in-game rumblings.
+This kit provides impressive power for speakers of this size, even though it lacks a subwoofer.
+Each speaker has a built-in rear-facing bass port for a fuller overall sound.
+The effect is low-end vibration impacts during the deepest of in-game rumblings.
 If that’s not your style, the speakers have built-in volume and bass dials for fine-tuned hardware control.
-Razer’s automatic gain control makes sure that any bass increases are distortion-free, too.
+Razer’s automatic gain control ensures that you avoid distortion with bass increases, too.

-You can make further fine-tuned adjustments in Razer’s Synapse software by tweaking the EQ settings.
-That’s also where you can adjust the fancy Chroma RGB lighting effects in each speaker’s base.
-However, if you don’t care about lighting effects, you can save at least $47 by opting for the standard non-Chroma edition instead.
+You can make additional fine-tuned adjustments in Razer’s Synapse software by tweaking the EQ settings to suit your style (and gaming preferences).
+If you choose the Chroma RGB lighting edition, you can also adjust the light effects via the menu.
+But if you skip the built-in lighting in each speaker’s base, you can save about $47 by opting for the non-Chroma edition instead.

 - The best speakers for 2020